chadlatham/notebook/week9/heroku.md

 }

-Create a PostgreSQL database for the production environment. heroku addons:create heroku-postgresql
+Create a PostgreSQL database for the production environment. heroku addons:create heroku-postgresql --app chadlatham-trackify

-Inspect the properties of the production database. heroku pg:info
+Inspect the properties of the production database. heroku pg:info --app chadlatham-trackify

-Specify the connection URL to the production database server by adding the following property to the package.json file.
+Specify the connection URL to the production database server by adding the following property to the package.json file. knex file??? not package.json
 "production": {
   "client": "pg",
   "connection": "process.env.DATABASE_URL"